 Just a few miles west of Bluff is Comb Ridge, a steep ridge running 80 miles in a north/south direction from Kayenta, Arizona to the foothills of the Abajo Mountains near Blanding, Utah.
 Tilted at almost 20 degrees and over one mile wide, the name comes from the jagged appearance of the ridge which is similar in shape to a rooster’s comb.

-In the Navajo tongue, this cataclysmic upheaval of earth is translated “Rock Extends in the Form of a Narrow Edge.”
-This blunt rock extension occurred nearly 65 million years ago, when tectonic plates buried deep under the earth’s surface slipped, leaving a rugged scar across the face of the once smooth stone.
+This natural marvel is a classic example of what geologists call a monocline, or a step-like bend of the earth’s rock layers in one direction.
+This blunt rock extension occurred nearly 65 million years ago, when tectonic plates buried deep under the earth’s surface slipped, leaving a rugged scar across once smooth stone.

-Archaeological surveys of Comb Ridge have revealed more of the formation’s ancient secrets, from Ice Age camps and 800-year-old Ancestral Puebloan cliff dwellings, to historic artifacts of Anglo settlers, and strange lanes carved into the earth across miles of desert, scattered with remnants of Hopi pottery.
-These “Anasazi roads” are speculated to connect places of significance, perhaps providing paths for the Pueblo people to visit ancient shrines.
+Archaeological surveys of the Ridge have revealed more of the formation’s ancient secrets, from Ice Age camps and 800-year-old Ancestral Puebloan cliff dwellings, to historic artifacts of Anglo settlers, and strange lanes carved into the earth across miles of desert.
+These are Ancestral Puebloan roads and “Anasazi roads” are believed to connect places of significance.

 In 1880, Mormon pioneers on the last leg of their grueling Hole-in-the-Rock trek crossed the structure before settling Bluff.
 Knowing Comb Ridge was a formidable obstacle, they traveled south along the Comb to the San Juan River.
 There they built another dugway up the face of Comb Ridge naming it “San Juan Hill”.